wongsinwei/malaysian-car-plate-recognition-system/README.md

-You able to get the application in the release category. name: v1
+You able to get the application in the releases category. name: v1